-Call Only Ads: A type of advertisement used on mobile devices that allows the user to click on the advertisement to directly call the business rather than have to first visit the business website or dial the business phone number themselves.
+Call Ads (formerly call-only ads): A type of advertisement used on mobile devices that allows the user to click on the advertisement to directly call the business rather than have to first visit the business website or dial the business phone number themselves.

 Call To Action: A phrase used to prompt a certain action or immediate response such as “Learn More” or “Sign Up Today”.

 Call Tracking Number (CTN): A phone number on a website that is used for tracking purposes, such as to determine how consumers found the business or their reason for calling.

 Campaign [Digital Advertising]: A collection of ad groups or ad sets centered around a common goal.